-- Like tropical cyclones, cyclops are mainly powered by surface enthalpy fluxes, but differ from the former in that the required potential intensity is produced locally and transiently by baroclinic processes, whereas tropical cyclones develop in seasons and regions where potential intensity is always present.
+Like tropical cyclones, cyclops are powered by surface enthalpy fluxes, but differ from the former in that the required potential intensity is produced locally and transiently by baroclinic processes, whereas it is always present in the seasons and regions where tropical cyclones develop.
 Cyclops closely resemble the strongly baroclinic cases of tropical transition defined and discussed by Davis and Bosart (2004), except that they occur in regions where the climatological potential intensity is too small for tropical cyclogenesis, relying on synoptic-scale perturbations that locally enhance potential intensity in space and time.
-David and Bosart (2004) - 74 confined their attention to tropical cyclone formation in regions of high sea surface temperature, - 75 stating that "The precursor cyclone must occlude and remain over warm water ($\geq 26^{\circ}$ C) for at - 76 least a day following occlusion."
-Similarly, McTaggart-Cowan et al. (2008) and McTaggart- - 77 Cowan et al. (2013) only examined cases of tropical transition that resulted in named tropical - 78 cyclones.
-But McTaggert-Cowan et al. (2015) recognized that around 5% of the cases they - 79 identified as tropical transition cases occurred over colder water and that upper-level troughs
+(Bosart and Davis (2004) confined their attention to tropical cyclone formation in regions of high sea surface temperature, stating that ""The precursor cyclone must occlude and remain over warm water (>~26°C) for at least a day following occlusion."
+Similarly, McTaggart-Cowan et al. (2008) and McTaggart-Cowan et al. (2013) only examined cases of tropical transition that resulted in named tropical cyclones.)